Kindly Myers Rocks A Red Thong Bikini While Straddling Pool Surface

-Kindly Myers showed off her skills and figure in the most recent update that was added to her Instagram feed.
-The model and “Professional Smokeshow” wowed Instagrammers on January 20 by sharing another bikini-clad update.
+Kindly Myers showed off her figure in the most recent update that was added to her Instagram feed.
+The model and "Professional Smokeshow" wowed Instagrammers on January 20 by sharing another bikini-clad snap.

-The photo captured Kindly enjoying some fun in the sun.
+The photo captured Kindly having some fun in the sun.
 A geotag in the upload indicated that she was at The Heavyweight Factory.
-She was posing on a ledge that was limed with blue tile and divided two sides of a pool.
+She was posing on a ledge lined with blue tile and which divided two sides of a pool.
 Kindly straddled the structure and popped her booty back to accentuate her curves.
 She had her figure turned in profile and looked over her shoulder with an alluring stare.

-Kindly flaunted her amazing body in a vibrant red bikini that showed more than it covered.
-On her upper half, she sported a halterneck-style top that was tied in a bow around her neck.
-It had another thin set of straps that were worn a few inches below her shoulder blades, and the sexy cut left her toned arms, back, and shoulders in full view of the camera.

 Kindly wore her hair down, styling it with a middle part and loose curls that spilled over her shoulders and back.
 She added a pair of diamond earrings and a ring, which provided her look with just the right amount of bling.